 - The time limit is still within five years after damage from the abuse was discovered, or

-- The abuse survivor of any age is filing the claim within the "three-year open window" between January 1, 2020, and January 1, 2023, or they previously filed a claim before their twenty-sixth birthday.
+- The abuse survivor of any age is filing the claim within the "three-year open window" between January 1, 2020, and January 1, 2023, or they previously filed a civil claim before their twenty-sixth birthday.

 California is the last of six states and Washington DC that have extended the window of opportunity for any sexual assault victim to file a civil lawsuit that was previously restricted.
 These states include Arizona, Hawaii, Vermont, Montana, North Carolina.

 To settle thousands of cases, Church officials have chosen to sell off property and file claims against the Diocese’s liability insurance policies.
 Some of the funds are acquired by the Church through donations from the congregation and are not often funded by donors contributing to Catholic ministries, seminaries, and schools.

 California Clergy Abuse Independent Compensation Program

 It is still too early to tell the amount of compensation that every claimant is receiving through the California Archdiocese.
-In comparison, the more than 335 victims filing claims in the Archdiocese of New York have received, on average, about $200,000 each.
+In comparison, the more than 335 victims filing clergy abuse claims in the Archdiocese of New York have received, on average, about $200,000 each.

 If you are eligible to receive compensation, time is of the essence.
 It is imperative to file a claim as soon as possible.
-Most of the dioceses and the archdiocese have previously filed for bankruptcy in recent years to avoid paying compensation that could require selling off more assets.
+Most of the dioceses and the archdiocese of San Francisco have previously filed for bankruptcy in recent years to avoid paying compensation that could require selling off more assets.

 Rosenfeld Injury Lawyers LLC has recovered over $250 million in financial compensation on behalf of our injured clients through settlements and jury trial verdicts.
 We use our years of experience to present evidence at trial and negotiate out-of-court settlements to ensure the defendants in the cases were held legally and financially accountable.

 If so, let our team of dedicated, compassionate attorneys help.
-Contact us today to discuss your legal options in a confidential setting.
-We handle all cases where the clergy member is in "active ministry," on administrative leave of absence, has been removed from the priesthood, is retired, or has since died.
+Contact a California sexual abuse lawyer today to discuss your legal options in a confidential setting.
+We handle all cases where clergy members are in "active ministry," on administrative leave of absence, has been removed from the priesthood, is retired, or has since died.